roshanshrestha01/basic-IAS-setup/README.md

 * Unzip downloaded file
 * Move unzip file `sudo mv terraform /usr/local/bin/`

+## Terraform state in s3
+We need to create a bucket where terraform state will be stored and dynamo db to add state locking feature
+* `cd ./remote`
+* `terraform init`
+* `terraform plan`
+* `terraform apply`

+Bucket and dynamodb should be created.
+Now use bucket name and dynamo db name at project `backend.tf`.

 ## Service to setup from AWS dashboard
 Services is to be created from AWS dashboard and configured in `main.ts`
 * Create a `IAM` role